CPUjoker303/netlify2.0/content/posts/cheap-capture-card-for-switch-best-buy.md

 The capture card has zero Latency Loo HDMI.
 You can enjoy 1080P 30fps video quality easily.
 It records pc video only and will record no audio.
 For the ezcap280H HDMI channel in this capture card, there is no audio output.

 The card is perfect for quality video recording, but the only thing which is not good about this capture card is that it is not for streaming.
-If any of you is looking for a capture card for display recording, only then can you go with this card.
+If any of you is looking for a capture card for display recording, only then can you go with this budget capture card for switch.

 {{<pros>}}